 Eligible jobholders

-Team members who are between 22 and State Pension age and earn over £10,000 per year.
-Eligible jobholders can opt out of the pension scheme once they have been automatically enrolled.
-They have a one-month window in which to opt out if they want their pension contributions refunded.
+Team members between 22 and State Pension age who earn over £10,000 per year qualify as eligible jobholders.
+They can opt out of the pension scheme after automatic enrolment and have a one-month window to receive a refund of their pension contributions.

 Non-eligible jobholders